-The tower is not only a fortification building, but also a triumphal arch, which was used as a coronation procession to Prague Castle.
+The tower is a fortification building and a triumphal arch used as a coronation procession to Prague Castle.
 This was determined by Charles IV when he built a new stone bridge linking the Vltava banks in 1357.
 The bridge, three times craned, was completed in 1402, measuring over 515 meters.

 The tower was completed in the 70s – 80s of the 14th century.
 Its architect is probably Petr Parléř.
-On the side of the Old Town, the tower is decorated with sculptures of Charles IV, Wenceslas IV, Vitus, Zikmund and Vojtech, with an added statue of a lion.
+On the Old Town side, the tower is decorated with sculptures of Charles IV, Wenceslas IV, Vitus, Zikmund and Vojtech, with an added statue of a lion.

-The heads of the executed, after the defeat of the Protestants on the White Mountain, were exposed on the tower in 1621.
-According to accounts, the defeat was very tough; the insurgents were expecting mercy from the sovereign, but instead of that there came executions, some of them also linked with torture.
+After the defeat of the Protestants on the White Mountain, the heads of the executed were exposed on the tower in 1621.
+According to accounts, the defeat was very tough; the insurgents were expecting mercy from the sovereign, but instead of that, there came executions, some of them also linked with torture.

 After the White Mountain battle, foreign nobility moved to Bohemia, very often German- and Italian-speaking, because the wealth of executed lords was enormous.

 Between 1874 and 1878, the tower was reconstructed under the direction of the architect Josef Mocker.
-When standing on the top of the tower, behind us there is the Jesuit convent of Klementinum and the Křížovnický klášter, and from there there is a nice view of Old Town and Vítkov.
+When standing on the top of the tower, behind us, there is the Jesuit convent of Klementinum and the Křížovnický klášter, with is a nice view of Old Town and Vítkov.

 Cathedral Gothic Finger in the Sky